ASDFDev/PAS-Quiet-Android/README.md

 > to build the software with compatability in mind

 In theory, this software should be able to run on Amazon Fire devices or any non-certified [GMS devices](https://www.android.com/gms/).
-The web version written in Javascript is coming soon.
 This sofware has also moved away from Firebase's BaaS to a self hosted BaaS instance.
 This allows the user / organization to better control the data flowing out of the network.

 ## How to get this project running on my device?!